 Thanks to Shari Asselberghs for taking this lovely portrait.

-Concerns about DJI in the U.S. have been circulating for years, primarily centered around national security and data privacy.
-Because DJI is a Chinese company, some U.S. lawmakers argue that its products could theoretically be used to collect or transmit sensitive data.
+Concerns about DJI in the US have been circulating for years, mostly framed around national security: because DJI is a Chinese company, some US lawmakers argue that its products could theoretically be used to collect or transmit sensitive data.
+No public evidence has ever been released proving DJI drones are actively being used for espionage, but the concern alone has been enough to drive legislative action.

 Without evidence, it is hard to keep arguing the espionage card in my opinion.
 One of the arguments DJI makes is that they have vowed, from the start, to never produce drones purposely made for military reasons.
 On top of that, their drones can function completely air-gapped from the internet.